Krishx30/100-days-of-code/README.md

 - **Day5:**
   - Q9: Program to calculate simple and compound interest for given principal, rate, and time
   - Q10: Program to input time in seconds and convert it to hours:minutes:seconds format
+- **Day6:**
+  - Q11: Program to check whether an integer is even or odd using if–else
+  - Q12: Program to check whether an integer is positive, negative, or zero using nested if–else